MikulskiM/stm32-rtos-car-dashboard-simulator/README.md

 # STM32 Car Dashboard Simulator

-An embedded car dashboard simulator built on the STM32F411E-DISCO development board using STM32Cube HAL, C/C++, and PlatformIO.
+An embedded car dashboard simulator built on the STM32F411E-DISCO development board using STM32Cube HAL, C/C++, and STM32CubeIDE.
 The goal of the project is to simulate features of a modern in-vehicle computer, such as a system menu UI, sensor data display, event logging (black box), lighting control, and more.

 ## 🚗 Features (Planned / In Progress)